 What Is a CPA?

-A certified public accountant is an accountant who has been licensed to file public-facing financial statements, such as:
+A certified public accountant is an accountant who has been licensed by a state to perform such tasks as:

 - Tax returns filed on behalf of the client